bakkenbaeck/PorchPirateProtector/README.md

 A multiplatform project is a project which allows you to build shared code for both JVM-based projects and Native projects (as well as Javascript projects, but we won't be working with that here).

 **Kotlin/Native and Multiplatform projects are still in beta**.
 Things are going to break.
-This is a super-exciting ecosystem
+This is a super-exciting ecosystem and there's a lot that works well, but there's a lot that doesn't, or can be broken at any point.
+Please bear that in mind as you think about writing something with this.

 ## Project Overview